Demand Gen

 Our DG strategy has proved to be a huge success for us.

-Thanks to this demand gen strategy, Sales.Rocks have been officially recognized as having the best ROI of any Sales Intelligence software in the market by the most trusted peer-to-peer review community in the world of SaaS-based on user ratings and social data – G2.
+Thanks to this demand gen strategy, Sales.Rocks has been officially recognized as having the best ROI of any Sales Intelligence software in the market by the most trusted peer-to-peer review community in the world of SaaS-based on user ratings and social data – G2.

 Our customers are getting their money back from what they are paying to be subscribed and use our software.
 This builds brand awareness, increases our traffic, and brings new quality leads straight to us.”